 - honey garlic chicken and veggies

 First allow me to make a brief disclaimer.
-I KNOW that baked potatoes should not be cooked in foil.
-However, today it is 96 degrees outside and the air is so full of particles from forest fires that our indoor smoke detector has gone off 4 times.
+I know that baked potatoes should not be cooked in foil.
+However, today it is 96 degrees outside and the air is so full of particles from forest fires that our indoor smoke detector has gone off four times.
 Sometimes a gal's gotta do what a gal's gotta do.

 - 4 to 6 russet potatoes